kaylaoneill/geom99/timelog.md

 - Next tasks:
     - look into the solution and create one for Beta testing:
         - Parks and Ground Management Solution
-    - Meet with group to work on website
+    - Meet with the group to work on the website
     - Create beta solutions for training

 ## Week 13